 The primary tumor was removed during a previous surgery for another condition, such as the removal of a mole on the skin or surgery to remove a woman’s uterus, known as a hysterectomy.

 The next section in this guide is Statistics.
-It helps explain how many people are diagnosed with this type of cancer and general survival rates.
-Or, use the menu to choose another section to continue reading this guide.
+It helps explain the number of people who are diagnosed with CUP and general survival rates.
+Use the menu to choose a different section to read in this guide.